 The Sidney B. Sperry Symposium, held annually at the end of October at Brigham Young University, features speakers from BYU Religious Educational, Seminary and Institute

-teachers in the Church Education System, and other gospel scholars.
+teachers in the Church Educational System, and other gospel scholars.
 The symposium focus is traditionally on the topic for Gospel Doctrine and Church study for the upcoming year.